-Because of their size, shipping of most aquariums at Midwest Custom Aquarium is done via LTL (less than load) freight carriers.
+Because of their size, shipping of all aquariums is done via freight.
 These are the large 18 wheel truck/trailers, not the smaller parcel carriers such as UPS/FedEx.
-Only very small items (usually not aquaria) are shipped UPS/FedEx.
+We will not build and ship small aquariums via UPS/FedEx.
 There is a much greater risk of damage when shipping with parcel carriers as everything is moved by hand .
-Usually thrown, dropped, kicked, dropkicked, piledrived, etc. Everything moving by freight carrier is shipped on a pallet and moved by forklift, reducing the chances of damage.
+Usually thrown, dropped, kicked, dropkicked, piledrived, etc. Everything moving via freight is shipped on a pallet and moved by forklift, reducing the chances of damage.

-We ship a lot of tanks and have to deal with damage only very rarely.
-Once every 3-4 years at most.
+We ship most of the tanks built here and very rarely see any damage.
 We have found a way of packaging/shipping that seems to work very well for us.
-Because we ship a lot, we have accounts with freight companies and get very good rates.
-Of course, you are welcome to set up your own shipping if you can do better, we do not add in a margin on shipping costs so it makes no difference to us.
+Because we ship a lot, we have accounts with freight logistics companies and get very good rates.
+Of course, you are welcome to set up your own shipping if you can do better.
+We do not add in a margin on shipping costs so it makes no difference to us.
 All products are shipped FOB (free on board) from our shop address on the contact page.
-We have never charged to package tanks for safe shipment and don’t plan to start.
+We have never charged to package normal tanks for safe shipment and don’t plan to start.

 Shipping to the nearest freight terminal (warehouse) for pickup: It is recommended that you have your aquarium shipped to the nearest shipping dock/terminal, where you can pick it up.
 This is the warehouse that the carriers use to load/unload/transfer shipments.
 Most larger cities have them.
 If you are a long ways from a larger city this may not be the best option.
 The only requirement will be that you have access to a vehicle or trailer capable of hauling the aquarium back with you.
 They will load the freight onto your vehicle via forklift so you shouldn’t need to bring any help.
 Typically, when the package arrives at their warehouse, they will notify you that it is available for pick-up.
 This will usually be the least expensive option, and gives you greater flexibility with regards to a time frame for picking up your tank as well as more time to inspect it for damage.